mbideau/tech-design-principles/Choosing a programming language for a project.md

 It all depends on the expectations versus your resources.

-A word of caution: if you/your project manager accept infeasible deadline, you can't change that with a programming language, same apply for quality, if you are not given the means to provide it, the programming language won't help you, and if you do not work with a proper methodology (iterations, testing, documentation, etc.), the programming language would not do any good.
+A word of caution: if you/your project manager accepts infeasible deadlines, you can't change that with a programming language, same apply for quality, if you are not given the means to provide it, the programming language won't help you, and if you do not work with a proper methodology (iterations, testing, documentation, etc.), the programming language would not do any good.

 ### Your resources (money, humans, time and skills)

-If your team master only one programming language, and you are asked to produce a quality project within short delay, the best option is to stick with it.
-What a surprise, right ?!
+If your team masters only one programming language, and you are asked to produce a quality project within short delay, the best option is to stick with it.
+What a surprise, right?!
-Yes, sound obvious, but it doesn't hurt to state again that, even if a programming language X is objectively better suited for coding the project P, the real best programming language might be Z because of your resources.
+Yes, sounds obvious, but it doesn't hurt to state that again, even if a programming language X is objectively better suited for coding the project P, the real best programming language might be Z because of your resources.

-On the contrary, if you have someone in your team that knows a programming language that other don't and would provide a significant advantage for the job, and you are certain than you have time to switch few people to it, go ahead and embrace novelty.
+On the contrary, if you have someone in your team that knows a programming language that others don't and would provide a significant advantage for the job, and you are certain that you have time to switch few people to it, go ahead and embrace novelty.

 Finally, if you know multiple languages, you have to conduct a study (short or in-depth) to analyse